JackCZC/ImageClassifyLibsvm/README.md

 # ImageClassifyLibsvm
-Just a simple test for Image classification
+Just a a litter test of image classification based on libsvm Then,I will use the PCA algorithm in this litter test.